Haysto Logo

 When lenders look at your application, your partner’s credit history will be viewed alongside your own.
 Most lenders will add your credit scores together, and you’ll need to meet their minimum score to be considered.
 So if one of you has a really good credit rating then this can work in your favour.

 Whether or not your application is approved will depend on the severity of any issues on your credit file.
 Lenders will also want to know how long ago the issue was, how much money was involved, and what has been done since to improve.
-For example, bankruptcies and payday loans will be looked on less favourably than a few missed payments every now and then.
+For example, bankruptcies or a previous repossession will be looked on less favourably than a few missed payments every now and then.

 It’s a good idea to let your mortgage broker know about any adverse credit history before starting your application.
 Our Mortgage Experts have seen it all, and aren’t judgemental.
 By being upfront about anything that could affect your application, they’ll be able to look through your options and find a lender who’s likely to accept you.
 Speak to an expert to find out your options.